openedx-unsupported/edx-developer-docs/docs/all_development/contributing/security/preventing_xss.rst

 .. _Set HTML Escaping Filter as Default:

-Set HTML-Escaping Filter as Default
+Set HTML-Escaping filter as default
 ===================================

 Start by adding the following line to the very top of your Mako template.